kaneoriley/crate/README.md

 ## Usage

 To construct the `Crate`, you will need to use the `Crate.Builder` class.
-Included are methods for turning on the individual caches.
-All caches default to off, so make sure to turn on any that you wish to use.
+Included are methods for setting the max size of each cache (in number of objects cached).
+The default is 0, so you must call the builder methods and pass a positive value to have any caching take place.

 Note: I would not recommend using the `Bitmap` cache unless you know you have a small quantity of medium to low resolution images.
 For better caching performance of large assets, I'd advise looking into `Picasso` or `Glide` and